phpinternalsbook/PHP-Internals-Book/Book/php7/classes_objects/object_handlers.rst

 implemented with an object or class handler internally.
 Furthermore there are quite a few handlers which are not exposed to userland PHP.
 For example internal classes can have custom comparison and cast behavior.

-As the number of different object handlers is rather large we can only discuss examples (using the typed array implementation from the last section) for a few of them.
-For all the others only a short description is provided.

 An Overview
 -----------